Upgrading Cloudera Data Hub clusters

 • There is required downtime of the environment during upgrades, so plan the upgrade accordingly.

-• Verify using the Support matrix for Data Hub upgrades that all Data Hub clusters in the environment are a type and version supported for major/minor upgrades.
+• Verify using the Support matrix for Cloudera Data Hub upgrades that all Cloudera Data Hub clusters in the environment are a type and version supported for major/minor upgrades.

-• Test your applications against the new platform version in a separate environment before the Runtime/CM upgrade to ensure application compatibility with the new platform version.
+• Test your applications against the new platform version in a separate environment before the Cloudera Runtime/Cloudera Manager upgrade to ensure application compatibility with the new platform version.

-• The Data Lake and all the Data Hubs in an environment must be upgraded to the same major/minor version, with the exception of Data Hubs on Runtime version 7.2.16+, which are compatible with newer versions of the Data Lake (7.2.17+, because the Data Lake must always run a higher Runtime version).
-If you plan to upgrade your Data Hub clusters to a later major/minor version, you must first backup and then upgrade the Data Lake.
+• The Data Lake and all the Cloudera Data Hub clusters in an environment must be upgraded to the same major/minor version, with the exception of Cloudera Data Hub clusters on Cloudera Runtime version 7.2.16+, which are compatible with newer versions of the Data Lake (7.2.17+, because the Data Lake must always run a higher Cloudera Runtime version).
+If you plan to upgrade your Cloudera Data Hub clusters to a later major/minor version, you must first backup and then upgrade the Data Lake.

 • Verify that any Experiences you use are running the latest version available.